The Penn Center for Public Health Initiatives (CPHI)

 The MPH Program

 The Penn CPHI houses the Penn MPH Program, which was founded by the visionary Shiriki Kumanyika in 2002.
 The first year of the MPH Program, there were 2 matriculated students.
-Since then, the program has grown in size to 83 current matriculated students.
+Since then, the program has grown in size to nearly 100 current matriculated students.
 Further, in 2012 the MPH Program was fully re-accredited by the Council on Education for Public Health (CEPH) for a 7-year term, the maximum length of time awarded to any program.
-Jennifer Pinto Martin is the MPH Director, Rosemary Frasso is the MPH's Director of Education and Moriah Hall is the Program Coordinator.

 Continuing Education in Public Health Research Methods

 The CPHI manages a flourishing continuing education program which includes facilitating a summer institute on geographic information systems (GIS) and public health and a winter institute on qualitative and mixed methods research.
 These in-demand institutes are led by Dr. Amy Hillier and Dr. Fran Barg.
 To see previous agendas in the CPHI archive, click here.

 A centerpiece activity for the CPHI is the administration of an annual public health seminar series.
 This series brings together pubic health faculty, staff, students and area non-profits and community serving organizations for networking, dialogue and educational presentations.
 Click here for a listing of previous seminar series and annual themes.

 Since 2008, the CPHI has facilitated an annual forum focused on in-depth discussion and planning around a specific public health issue.
 Click here for a list of previous forum topics.

-The CPHI releases a season newsletter entitled The Public Health Record.
+The CPHI releases a digital newsletter entitled The Public Health Record.
 This newsletter features information about recent public health research, initiatives and events at Penn.
 It also highlights the work of specific faculty and students doing meaningful work with impact on population health.
 To view newsletters released starting in the Spring of 2008, click here.